arnohaase/rust-for-java-devs/README.md

 Java (or C++, for that matter) support these things as part of their core language, and I struggled for a while trying to do these things "directly".

-My point is: While getting started, treat `Vec` and `Box` (and other kinds of pointers, see the separate section below for details) as part of the language core.
+My point is: While `Vec` and `Box` are part of the library, you will really really need them to take your first steps with Rust.
+There is no easy way to work with pointers or dynamically allocated lists without using "just language features".

+Embrace them and treat them as if they were part of the language core, at least until you know enough to understand how they are implemented.

 ## Features